frogsfrogs/frogsfrogs.github.io/flash-designs.md

 <br>

 [![shoals](/images/flash/shoals.jpg)](https://frogsfrogs.github.io/images/flash/shoals.jpg)
-#sh1: Can be as large as desired.
+**tentatively TAKEN** #sh1: Can be as large as desired.
 8 inches tall or larger.
 325, goes up with size.
 #sh2: Can be as large as desired.
 10 inches tall or larger.
 350, goes up with size.
 <br>
 <br>